automan-lang/AutoMan/README.md

 To access return values, you must pattern-match on the `Outcome`, e.g.,

-In order to access data returned by the function, you must pattern-match on   E.g.,

     val outcome = which_one()

     // ... do some other stuff ...